efalken/SportEth/README.md

 ### eventlogs

+- must have mysql installed
 - start a terminal and cd into the `eventlogs/backend` folder
 - install the node dependencies using `npm i`
-- copy the .env.template file to `.env` file, and fill the name of your mysql table must have mysql installed
+- open the .env.template file and fill the name of your mysql table and your websocket API key.
+Then save as `.env`
 - run `npm run start`
 - create another terminal and cd to the `eventlogs/frontend`
 - install the dependencies using `npm i`
-- type `npm run dev` in the frontend director
+- type `npm run dev` in the frontend directory
+- follow link to browser, see four event log queries

 ### Python

-Given the inputs needed for data submissions, these are best done via Python as opposed to Remix, as it is easy to miss a set of quotes or commas, and then one gets an error that is not explained.
-Further, this should be automated as much as possible, as this investment makes it easier to evaluate the data.
+Oracles should use Python as opposed to the frontend or Remix, as some amount of automation is necessary to avoid unintentional errors.
+The python files presented can be extended and customized.

 reading contract state data
 - getBettingData.py: Pulls betting contract state data.
 - getOracleData.py: pull data from the oracle contract
 - getTokenData.py: pulls token and AVAX accounting data from contract

-Oracle transactions
+transactions
-Oracles should automate their tasks as much as possible.
-The python files cover the main oracle functions, except depositing and withdrawing.

-- helperOracle.py: contain user's private key, which is needed for non-getter functions, as they require gas.
+- helperOracle.py: contain oracle depositor's private key, which is needed for non-getter functions, as they require gas.
 It also has the oracle address
-- processVote.py: evaluates vote, sends data to betting contract if majority true
+- processVote.py: evaluates vote and sends data to betting contract if majority true
 - voteNo.py: sends no vote from oracle
 - voteYes.py: sends yes vote from oracle
 - settleRefresh.py: Sends the outcomes of the prior week and the upcoming schedule for the